Lithium medication

 The downside

-Lithium does require more proactive management than other meds.
+Lithium does require more proactive management than other medications.
 The level in the blood must be kept within a very narrow range.
-Too little and it is possible to slip back into mania or depression - too much and side effects may become unpleasant or you may even risk death or serious health problems from
+Too little and it is possible to slip back into mania or depression – too much and side effects may become unpleasant or you may even risk death or serious health problems s from lithium toxicity.

 How does lithium work?